Kizomba Embassy

 The Kizomba dance roots come from Semba.
 Kizomba was traditionally danced in a circular pattern whereas Urban Kiz is danced in a straight line.
 Kizomba Fusion has more flexible rules and includes moves and techniques from other dance styles such as Salsa, Bachata, Tango, and Hip Hop.

 DISCLAIMER: Specifically, our Kizomba Embassy site contains affiliate links.
 If you buy something through one of these links or promo codes, you won’t pay a penny more, but we will get a small commission, which helps keep the lights on.
-Additionally, we are an Amazon Associate and earn from qualifying purchases.
-Lastly, Thanks for supporting us!
+Thanks for supporting us!

 Kizomba Music